amd/aocl-libmem/tools/analyser/profiler.md

 - For executables with very short lifetimes, you may need to increase verbosity to debug issues.
 - Memory alignment checking works for both distribution-tracked functions and count-only functions that handle pointers.
 - All memmove() calls will be tracked under memcpy() as Glibc has common implementation for both these functions.

+## Troubleshooting

+### BPF Compilation Errors
+If you encounter errors like "expected '(' after 'asm'" or "Failed to compile BPF text", this typically indicates a compatibility issue between your BCC version and kernel version.
+This is commonly seen with BCC 0.8.0 on Kernel 5.4.0 and newer.

+**Solutions:**
+1. **Upgrade BCC** using distribution-specific methods (see Compatibility Warning in Installation section above)
+2. **Update kernel headers**:
+   - Debian/Ubuntu: `sudo apt install linux-headers-$(uname -r)`
+   - RHEL/CentOS/Fedora: `sudo dnf install kernel-headers kernel-devel` (or `sudo yum install kernel-headers kernel-devel`)
+   - SUSE/openSUSE: `sudo zypper install kernel-default-devel`
+3. **Check BCC version**: Use the verification commands in the Installation section

+### Function Not Found Errors
+Some functions may not be available in all C library versions or may be inlined by the compiler.

+### Permission Errors
+Ensure you're running the profiler with `sudo` as BPF operations require root privileges.

+### No Data Collected
+If the profiler runs but shows no function calls:
+1. Verify the target process is actively using memory functions
+2. Check that the process hasn't exited before profiling starts
+3. Use verbose mode (`-v`) to see detailed attachment information